 Kaurna people have sought in various ways to maintain their thousands of year’s connection to their land around Adelaide.
 The Adelaide City Council works closely with them to identify, preserve and protect areas of cultural significance.
 The Kaurna Naming Project involves the allocation of Kaurna names to sites.

-Botanic Park is named Tainmundilla, meaning 'mistletoe place'.
+Botanic Park is named Tainmuntilla, meaning 'mistletoe place'.
 It is a newly constructed word in the Kaurna language, the original language of the Adelaide Plains, now being reclaimed.
-(Pronunciation tips – Tainmundilla: ai is pronounced like i or eye or as in aisle; pronounce the u as in put; stress the first syllable.)
+(Pronunciation tips – Tainmuntilla: ai is pronounced like i or eye or as in aisle; pronounce the u as in put; stress the first syllable.)

 The early recorders of the Kaurna language, the young German missionaries Christian Gottlieb Teichelmann and Clamor Wilhelm Schürmann, defined tainmunda as ‘a parasitical plant on the red gum tree’.
 River Red Gums (Eucalyptus camaldulensis) were prolific in the area of Botanic Park.
 The fruit of tainmunda or mistletoe is edible.